Adult-friendly third-row seat in both body lengths

 If you have the money, the Black Label's uniquely stylish interior themes make it the most desirable trim by far.
-Otherwise, opting for the Select trim is your best bet given its adaptive suspension, bigger wheels and access to accident avoidance tech, the latter of which some people may not want (it's standard on the Reserve).
+Otherwise, there's nothing wrong with opting for the Standard trim given its adaptive suspension and generous standard technology.
+Adaptive cruise control, a huge sunroof and those Perfect Position seats make the Reserve trim pretty tempting as well.
+Find a Lincoln Navigator for sale

 The Lincoln Navigator is available in regular and extended-length (L) body styles.
 There are Premiere, Select, Reserve and Black Label trim levels.

-The Black Label ($97,690/L $100,890) includes all of the above options, plus upgraded exterior trim, special paint choices and a choice of three unique interior styling "Themes."
+The Black Label ($96,770/L $99,970) includes all of the above options, everything you would get in the Luxury Package, plus standard 4WD, paddle shifters, the upgraded exterior trim, special paint choices and a choice of three unique interior styling themes: Chalet, Destination, and Yacht Club, which all offer their own unique premium looks.

 |Basic||4 Years/50,000 Miles|